 If poor control of bacteria in a pregnant woman’s body leads to particularly severe gum disease, this can pose a risk to the unborn child in the form of premature labour and low birth weight.

-The hormonal changes combined with normal levels of bacteria may produce harmless but unsightly “pregnancy tumours” (pyogenic granulomas) on your gums.
-These tumours, which may appear as lumpy, red swellings between your teeth, normally resolve after birth and with regularly maintained oral hygiene practices.
+The hormonal changes combined with normal levels of bacteria can also produce harmless but unsightly “pregnancy tumours” (pyogenic granulomas) on your gums.
+These tumours, which appear as lumpy, red swellings between your teeth, normally resolve after birth and with regularly maintained oral hygiene practices.

 How does morning sickness during pregnancy affect your oral health?